 But physicians have to protect themselves too, they prescribe the FDA approved medications known to treat certain conditions and comply with insurance companies.
 Their job is to keep people alive and these medications are often successful.
 Patients are informed of potential side effects and make their decision.
 I've often wondered how doctors advise their own families after documenting countless patient cases.

-The chiropractor may not approve of the medications my mother is on and he certainly doesn't want to be held responsible should she refuse to take these drugs and her heart fails.
+The chiropractor may not approve of the medications my mother is on and he certainly doesn't want to be held responsible should she refuse to take these drugs.
 He'll do his best to offer her advise about food choices, supplements, exercises and spinal adjustments to keep things in alignment for good energy flow and less pain.

 He knows how fickle people can be when they don't get instant results and there is a chance his patients may not have the energy, time or money to continue with him and possibly even say alternative methods don't work anyway.